 The division of the Swedish volunteers executed 260 Finnish civilians in Forssa region in April 1918.
 The commander of this division was Swedish nobleman Carl August Ehrensvärd.
 In this case 13 of the executed were women and the youngest was only 16-year-old.

-The Swedes executed at least 460 Finns in the spring 1918.
+The Swedes executed at least 460 Finns in the Finnish Civil War of 1918.

 Finnish sources, 2 books: